rundeck/docs/docs/learning/howto/java-plugin.md

-# Developing a custom Rundeck Java plugin
+# Developing a Custom Rundeck Java Plugin

-In this tutorial we'll learn:
+This tutorial covers:

 - Why you might benefit from a custom Rundeck Java plugin
 - How to set up your development environment to write, build and test Rundeck Java plugins

 ## Why create a Rundeck plugin in Java?

-Rundeck is an open source ops automation platform that comes with a lot of functionality out of the box, like running script commands on your nodes with a command step.
+Rundeck Community is an open source runbook automation platform that comes with a lot of functionality out of the box, like running script commands on your nodes with a command step.
 If you can already run commands with the default functionality, why would you want to write a new plugin to do that?

 Several reasons: